Cheapest AEO Platform for Agencies in 2026

 An agency that picks Otterly at $29/mo (cheapest subscription) but then pays a freelance writer $300 per AEO-optimized article, produces 8 articles per month, and spends 5 hours on Reddit manually is paying $29 + $2,400 + ~$375 in labor = $2,804/mo per client.
 An agency that picks Loudmink Pro at $299/mo (which includes 20 articles and 20 Reddit opportunities) pays $299/mo per client.
 The platform that costs 10x more on paper costs 9x less in delivery.

 What to do: Build a total cost of delivery spreadsheet before evaluating platforms.
 Include platform subscription, content production (number of articles x cost per article if the platform does not produce them), Reddit/YouTube execution time, reporting time, and client management overhead.
 Then compare platforms on total cost, not subscription price.
+You can compare AEO platforms side by side to see which ones include execution versus monitoring only.

 Per-Client Cost Comparison by Platform Tier

-As of June 2026, this table shows the effective per-client cost for agencies across the major AEO platforms.
+As of July 2026, this table shows the effective per-client cost for agencies across the major AEO platforms.
 "Total delivery cost" includes content production estimates for platforms that do not create content.

 Monitoring-Only Platforms (Cheapest Subscription, Highest Delivery Cost)